RoadieHQ/marketing-site/content/docs/tech-insights/define-custom-data-sources/index.md

      2. _path extension:_ The path to append to the proxy URL to which the HTTP call should be made.
 There is basic support for templating entity values into the path.
 E.g. `etc/{{ metadata.name }}` would insert the name of the entity.
 The path extension should be input without the preceding slash.
      3. _HTTP Method:_ The HTTP method to use for the request.
 Mostly this will be `GET` but `POST` is also supported for graphQL and other endpoints which take query params through the request body.
      4. _Body:_ For POST requests you can also send a body.
 Templating is also supported in the request body in the same way as above.
+  2. For _HTTP via Integration_ type you only need to set the _path extension_.
+The path to append to the base URL of the ingeration to which the HTTP call should be made.
+There is basic support for templating entity values into the path.
+E.g. `etc/{{ metadata.name }}` would insert the name of the entity.
+The path extension should be input without the preceding slash.
-  2. For _Component repository file_ configure the path to the file you want to extract data from in repositories, starting from the root.
+  3. For _Component repository file_ configure the path to the file you want to extract data from in repositories, starting from the root.
 This can be anything from JSON files to YAML files.
-  3. For _Component repository_ configure the root folder where you want to list files from.
+  4. For _Component repository_ configure the root folder where you want to list files from.
 To identify the repository root, you can use `.`.

 3 - Try out what would be the response when testing specific entity from the location you have provided.
 If you were to get the `package.json` from a `sample-service` component, the Data Source would get something like this: